mattsteen14/reddit-client/README.md

 - [x] Create files and run it locally.
 - [x] Build the components.
 - [x] Add Reddit data.
-- [ ] Testing and dubugging.
+- [x] Testing and dubugging.
-- [ ] Improve error states.
+- [x] Improve error states.
+- [x] Deploy and publish to the web.
+- [x] Share on Codecademy forums for feedback.
 - [ ] Explore alternative APIs for icon images.
-- [ ] Deploy and publish to the web.
-- [ ] Share on Codecademy forums for feedback.
 - [ ] Additional features.
+- [ ] Additional feature: display in the header what subreddit or search term is active in View section as featured in the [Redducit](https://github.com/wilaxx/redducit) app by [wilaxx](https://github.com/wilaxx).

-See the [open issues](https://github.com/mattsteen14/reddit-client/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/mattsteen14/RedditAlready/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>